dstftw/youtube-dl/.github/ISSUE_TEMPLATE/5_feature_request.md

 ## Checklist

 <!--
-Carefully read and work through this check list in order to prevent the most common mistakes and misusage:
+Carefully read and work through this check list in order to prevent the most common mistakes and misuse ot youtube-dl:
 - First of, make sure you are using the latest version of youtube-dl.
 Run `youtube-dl --version` and ensure your version is 2019.04.24.
 If it's not, see https://yt-dl.org/update on how to update.
 Issues with outdated version will be REJECTED.
 - Search the bugtracker for similar feature requests: https://github.com/ytdl-org/youtube-dl/issues?q=is%3Aissue.
 DO NOT post duplicates.